-When work demands permit, with a supervisor's approval, a Unit member may combine their thirty (30) minute meal period with one of his fifteen (15) minute rest periods to achieve a forty-five (45) minute meal period.
+When work demands permit, with a supervisor's approval, an employee may combine their thirty (30) minute meal period with one of their fifteen (15) minute rest periods to achieve a forty-five (45) minute meal period or combine two of their (15) minute rest periods to achieve a (1) hour meal period.
 This paid leave time counts as hours worked.

-When a unit member works overtime of two (2) hours or more in addition to their daily work shift, they shall be entitled to an additional fifteen (15) minute break.
+When an employee works overtime of two (2) hours or more in addition to their daily work shift, they shall be entitled to an additional fifteen (15) minute break.
 Every additional two (2) hours of overtime will entitle an employee to an additional fifteen (15) minute break.

-After four (4) consecutive hours of overtime, a unit member shall be entitled to a paid meal break of thirty (30) minutes, but in no event shall a unit member be entitled to more than one such break for every eight (8) consecutive hours of overtime.
+After four (4) consecutive hours of overtime in addition to a full shift as defined in Sect.
+3-2 A, an employee shall be entitled to a paid meal break of thirty (30) minutes, but in no event shall an employee be entitled to more than one such break for every eight (8) consecutive hours of overtime.